-An attack graph is a valuable tool for network vulnerability analysis.
-Current network defenders should not only understand how attackers could exploit a specific vulnerability to compromise one single host, but also clearly know how the security holes can be combined together for achieving an attack goal.
-An attack graph is powerful for dealing with the combination of security holes.
-Taking vulnerabilities existing in a network as the input, attack graph can generate the possible attack paths for a network.
+The attack graph is powerful for dealing with the combination of security holes.
+Taking vulnerabilities existing in a network as the input, attack graph can generate the possible attack paths leveraging these vulnerabilities.
 An attack path shows a sequence of potential exploitations to specific attack goals.
-For instance, an attacker may first exploit a vulnerability on Web Server to obtain the root privilege, and then further compromise Database Server through the acquired privilege.
-A variety of attack graphs have been developed for vulnerability analysis, mainly including state enumeration attack graphs [12-14] and dependency attack graphs [15-17].
-The tool MulVAL employed in this paper is able to generate the logical attack graph, which is a type of dependency attack graph.
+For instance, an attacker may first exploit a vulnerability on Web Server to obtain the root privilege, and then further compromise Database Server using the acquired privilege.